JACoW-org/docs-PURR/docs/Functionalities/finalProceedings.md

 This section comprises the following fields:

 - **Location**: For example, "Venice," serves as a label indicating where the conference took place.
-This string is utilized as a field when constructing a contribution's DOI and references.
+This string is utilised as a field when constructing a contribution's DOI and references.

 - **Date**: For instance, "07-12 May 2023," acts as a label specifying the dates when the conference occurred.
 This information is prominently displayed on the site's homepage to convey the conference schedule.